 The pressure is pulsating

 If the water pressure is fluctuating, your machine’s pump is likely damaged or may have sucked up a lot of air as well.
 To resolve this, turn off your machine, then squeeze its trigger to dissipate the air.
+If you want to maintain your pressure washer in good condition, you can read the pressure washer maintenance guide online for you to have an idea.

 Your unloader valve may be poorly calibrated, that’s why you’re experiencing a spike in pressure.
 You can easily fix this by adjusting the unloader valve.
 Make sure to follow the instructions on the manual of your machine on how to normalize its pressure.